ShieldOrder/process-layer-doctrine/README.md

 PLD prioritizes:

 - Clear system boundaries and role separation
-- End to end decision flow visibility
+- End-to-end decision flow visibility
 - Explicit distinction between discretion and verification
-- Artifact based reasoning over narrative claims
+- Artifact-based reasoning over narrative claims
 - Continuity independent of elected or appointed actors

 ## What PLD Is Not